 University College students enjoy a rich, engaging and scholarly environment.
 Regular academic events include seminars, dinners, workshops and soirees.

-Each year a Faculty Dinner is organised in second semester, to bring together students studying in a faculty with professionals, lecturers and tutors.
+Each year a Faculty Dinner is organised in second semester, to bring together students studying in the major faculties with professionals, lecturers and tutors.
 Students are grouped according to their career interest and then matched on a table with the relevant professionals and lecturers.
 Apart from interesting discussion, these dinners are a great opportunity for networking and for gaining further career direction and inspiration.

 Musical soirees provide an opportunity for our many talented students to perform to a very enthusiastic and appreciative audience.
 This is a very popular event, with performers playing to a full house.